markgw/uh-nlp2021/docs/week3/index.md

 been annotated with various linguistic analyses.

-A POS-tagged corpus like this can be used to estimate the parameters of an HMM, as seen in today's lectures.
+A POS-tagged corpus like this can be used to estimate the parameters of an HMM, as seen in the lectures.
 The trained model can then be used to POS tag new sentences.

 We will begin by computing some of the parameters of an HMM